qlambert-pro/ModelicaSpecification/RationaleMCP/0027/HindleyMilner.md

 * [Application to Modelica](#unit-constraints-of-a-modelica-model)
 * [Modelica operators on units](#modelica-operators-on-units)
 * [Extensions and limitations](#possible-extensions-and-current-limits)

+## Introducing unit checking in Modelica

+This proposal defines a notion of unit consistency in Modelica.
+Since Modelica currently does not enforce any kind of unit consistency, there will be many inconsistencies in existing libraries, and this MCP does not break backwards compatibility in the sense of making models and libraries invalid without a chance of first addressing the problems.
+Instead a strategy for gradual deprecation and phasing out of models with unit inconsistencies is proposed.

+While collected unit constraints are required to be consistent, the process for phasing out unit inconsistency targets how the constraints are collected.
+When a new rule for a constraint to be collected is added to the specification, it is added along with the deprecated semanics that it does not have to be collected.
+Hence, there will be a grace period (possibly for the duration of several releases of the specification) during which deprecated semantics can be addressed, before collecting the constraint becomes mandatory.

+This MCP only introduces a basic set of constrints to be collected.
+It is future work to strengthen the meaning of unit consistency in Modelica both by defining more constraints to collect, and by gradually making it mandatory to collect more and more of the constraints.

+A tool can easily generate appropriate deprecation warnings by collecting one set of mandatory constraints and one set of constraints with deprecated opt-out.
+The mandatory constraints are processed first, and any inconsistency revealed then is an error.
+If no errors are detected, the tool can then proceeed with the remaining constrints.
+If an inconsistency is then revealed, a deprecation diagnostics should be reported.
+In practice, it is expected that tools will also offer non-standard ways of controlling if and how to report unit inconsistencies.

 ## The unit of a Modelica variable